 7. The weather

 For those of us who struggle to make it through Spain’s sweltering summer, autumn comes as a welcome relief: a sunny, breezy time when people are still enjoying the outside terraces, but in a much more pleasant temperature.
-The fall in temperatures makes it a great time for a city break.
+The fall in temperatures makes it a great time for exploring.
 Madrid is too unbearable during the summer, but perfectly lovely in autumn.